In 2015, Eastern ARC recruited 21 highly motivated and ambitious doctoral students to join its research community.

 Eastern ARC’s model of collaborative doctoral training provides a platform for a closer, long-term partnership between the University of East Anglia, the University of Essex and the University of Kent.

-Starting in October, 2015, each university will host two PhD studentships in each of the Eastern ARC’s three interdisciplinary subject areas:
+Starting in October 2015, each university is hosting PhD studentships in each of the Eastern ARC’s three interdisciplinary subject areas:

-These fully funded PhD studentships have been made on equivalent funding to a RCUK studentship (i.e. tuition fees (at the home/EU rate), a maintenance grant (which was £13,863 for the 2014/15 academic year) and a research training support grant).
+These fully funded PhD studentships have been made on equivalent funding to a RCUK studentship.